eliyahabba/PromptSuite/docs/dev/ui-implementation-summary.md

 - **Delivers comprehensive analytics** not available in CLI
 - **Supports advanced workflows** with professional UX

-The implementation maintains full compatibility with the MultiPromptify 2.0 core while providing a significantly improved user experience suitable for both technical and non-technical users.
+The implementation maintains full compatibility with the PromptSuite 2.0 core while providing a significantly improved user experience suitable for both technical and non-technical users.

 ## Augmenters and Variation Types

-MultiPromptify supports a variety of augmenters for prompt variation:
+PromptSuite supports a variety of augmenters for prompt variation:
 - `format_structure` (`FORMAT_STRUCTURE_VARIATION`): Semantic-preserving format changes (separators, casing, field order)
 - `typos_and noise` (`TYPOS_AND_NOISE_VARIATION`): Injects typos, random case, whitespace, and punctuation noise
 - `enumerate` (`ENUMERATE_VARIATION`): Adds enumeration to list fields (1.
 2. 3.
 4., A. B. C. D., roman, etc.)